 So, you want to learn how to tattoo or pierce?
 If you're serious about it, you'll do it the right way.
 To be clear: the wrong way is by buying a "shop in a box" kit and trying to teach yourself, using either yourself or friends as canvas.
 The right way is through apprenticeship: learning from a skilled artist with hands-on experience.

-Getting a Tattoo Apprenticeship
+Finding a Tattoo Apprenticeship

-Although there are a few artists out there that still offer free apprenticeships, these are few and far between.
-The other end of the scale are the artists that are more interested in your money than providing you with an education.
-You will more than likely be looking for a happy medium between these two—a price you can deal with and make it worth the artists time for training you.
-If you happen upon an artist that offers apprenticeship at no cost you have found a real gem.
-But don't think this means a free ride!
+Although there are a few artists out there that still offer free apprenticeships, they're few and far between.
+At the other end of the spectrum sit the artists that are more interested in your money than providing you with an education.
+You want to be looking for a happy medium between these two—a price you can deal with, and one that makes it worth the artist's time to train you.
+If you happen upon an artist that offers apprenticeship at no cost, you've found a real gem, but don't think that it means a free ride!
 You'll have to work very hard and be as dedicated to your training as they are.

 Finding a Piercing Apprenticeship